 In recent years the club in collaboration with the U.P.
 Steam and Gas Association obtained a plot in the U.P.
 State Fairgrounds and built a new club house and tower for all club members to use free of charge.
 Several club members have contributed equipment for use and display purposes.
 A few years after the building of the club house, members in collaboration with Amateur Radio Emergency Service (ARES, part of the ARRL) and the Escanaba Public Safety Department created the [DCARS mobile Emergency Communications station].
 While it is intended for use as emergency communications when primary communications channels are not available, it has also been used to provide communications for community events since its creation.

-If you are interested in joining DCARS, visit [this page] for more information about applying for membership.
-If you have questions or comments about the club that our site has not provided, you may [email us] or try to catch us on any of the [local area repeaters].
-We operate a club repeater on 2 meters, but you are likely to find DCARS hams on any that cover the local area.
+If you are interested in joining DCARS, visit the Membership page for more information about applying for membership.
+If you have questions or comments about the club that our site has not provided, you may email us (dpalmgren[at]yahoo.com) or try to catch us on any of the [local area repeaters].
+We operate club repeaters on 2 meters and 70cm, but you are likely to find DCARS hams on any that cover the local area.